MediumSpringGreen/infinit-note/README.md

 # infinit-note
-A cool place for your thoughts to unpack.
+📝 A place for your thoughts to unpack.